INO-quantum/scanning-cavity-lock/README.md

 This is our implementation of the scanning cavity transfer lock with Arduino Due.

 This work is based on the [publication](https://doi.org/10.1063/1.5067266) `Microcontroller based scanning transfer cavity lock for long-term laser frequency stabilization` by S. Subhankar, A. Restelli, Y. Wang, S. L. Rolston, and J. V. Porto, Rev. Sci.
 Instrum.
 90, 043115 (2019).
-We have heavily modified the original [source on the github](https://github.com/JQIamo/Scanning-Transfer-Cavity-Lock).
+We have heavily modified the [original source on github](https://github.com/JQIamo/Scanning-Transfer-Cavity-Lock).

 With respect to the previous work, we have added following features:
   * Direct generation of the cavity triangle ramp and offset on the Arduino Due